 5 Reasons Not to Buy an Eternity Ring

 For starters, all fine jewelry requires maintenance.
-Think about buying a diamond engagement ring or platinum band like you’re buying a new car.
+Think about buying a diamond engagement ring or a platinum band like you’re buying a new car.
 To keep it looking and running well, you have to check in on it from time to time.
 That means cleaning, polishing, and checking the stones for security.
 If you only have one diamond to worry about, maybe that’s not such a hassle.
 But if you have a whole eternity band full of tiny diamonds you’re subjecting to everyday wear, then you really do have to set your maintenance expectations before you drop dollars.
 Especially if we’re talking about those micro-pave diamonds set in itsy bitsy prongs that only take one little knock on a marble countertop to pop right out of place.

 Now, don’t freak out.
 There are options here.
 For instance, a channel set diamond eternity band that protects your sparkly little friends a bit more is great if you are a bit busier with your hands.
 Or even something with small bezel set diamonds in a full row of brilliance like our uber-low maintenance caviar bead band.